Quilty, County Clare

-On 2 October 1907 a French three-masted full-rigged ship, the Leon XIII, was driven up on some of the very rocky reefs on Quilty Bay.
-All seemed lost for the ship and crew.
-The local fishermen, however, went out to sea in their currachs – risking the equinoctial gales and Atlantic breakers in small open boats.
-They reached the wreck and somehow managed to save the crew and bring them safely ashore.

-The church porch contains a replica of the Leon XIII in a glass bottle, and the ship's bell stands in front of the altar.
+History

 Mutton Island

 Across the bay from Quilty is Mutton Island.
-St Senan founded a church here in the early 6th century but by 1887 little remained except the Bed of St Senan, a shattered cross and a gable of his oratory.
+Saint Senan founded a church here in the early 6th century but by 1887 little remained except the Bed of St Senan, a shattered cross and a gable of his oratory.
 A signal tower built in the early 19th century was designed to give warning of invasion during the Napoleonic period but was also used by the coastguard to prevent smuggling.
 In the early 20th century Mutton Island was used as a prison; during certain tidal conditions, it is possible to walk along a path of limestone from Seafield (near Quilty) to Mutton Island.

 Tromoroe Castle

 Tromoroe Castle lies about 3 km from the village.
 It witnessed a number of battles in the 16th century, the most notable when Teigh Caech McMahon with the help of the Earl of Desmond stormed the castle on 17 February 1599.
 The next attack was by O'Flaherty from Connacht on 1 May 1642, when Peter Ward, his wife and heir were slain.